agiledev-students-spring2023/final-project-restaurant-item-rating-project/CONTRIBUTING.md

 **Coding Standards:**

 **Rules of Contributing:**
+Teammates will complete the tasks they are given at the beginning of each sprint.

+- Contributions: prior to writing code on a section, make a '@-mentioned' comment to indicate that the code is your code
+- Suggestions: when making user suggestions tag a teammate using the '@' key

 **Instructions for Setting up the Local Development Environment:**
+1. Clone the repository
+2. Prior to writing code on a section make a '@-mentioned' comment to indicate that the code is your code
+3.

 **Instructions for Building and Testing the Project:**